fedyfausto/Linkem-Stats/README.md

-Linkem Stats Extension

-With this extension you can have a new Dashboard for your router Linkem or any other router for LTE that Gemtek or Huawei.

-You can view it in comfort of your connection status and the use of your bandwidth !

 # Linkem Stats Extension

 With this extension you can have a new Dashboard for your router Linkem or any other router for LTE that Gemtek or Huawei without touch original Firmware.